ONSdigital/els-api-poc/README.md

 ### Testing and optimising performance

-Before moving into production on any public-facing API, we would want to have an independent review of our API implementation, and to work with penetration testing experts to assure that the API would be secure and performant in a production environment.
+Before moving into production on any public-facing API, we would seek to have an independent review of our API implementation, and to work with penetration testing experts to assure that the API would be secure and performant in a production environment.

 ### Considering alternative implementations